kevmtan/electroCUDA/README.md

 electroCUDA is designed to efficiently leverage HPC-grade compute resources.
 Computationally-intensive techniques are used to improve signal processing, data mining & hypothesis testing.
 Compute performance is maximized via multi-layer hardware acceleration & extensive code optimizations. **Nvidia GPU with CUDA is required for GPU functionality** – sorry Mac users!

+Code is Matlab-based with calls to compiled CUDA binaries.
 General proficiency in Matlab & computing are highly recommended – CUDA proficiency is optional.
-Code is MATLAB-based with calls to compiled CUDA binaries.
-User-friendly Matlab wrappers abstract away all CUDA operations.

-CUDA proficiency is optional: CUDA operations are abstracted by Matlab wrappers.
+All CUDA operations are abstracted by user-friendly Matlab wrappers

 ## [See wiki for practical & theoretical documentation](https://github.com/kevmtan/electroCUDA/wiki)